 Acid Reflux Foods to Avoid

-Getting acid reflux from time to time isn’t anything to worry about, particularly after having too many glasses of wine or eating a full pizza yourself.
+Getting acid reflux occasionally isn’t anything to worry about, particularly after having too many glasses of wine or eating a whole pizza yourself.

-However, if you find yourself reaching for an antacid (liquid or pills) all the time, you most likely need to re-evaluate what you’re eating.
+However, if you find yourself always reaching for an antacid (liquid or pills), you most likely need to re-evaluate what you’re eating.

-Note that your diet won’t necessarily trigger GERD (gastroesophageal reflux disease), a condition where the acid in your stomach constantly rises to your mouth via the esophagus.
+Note that your diet won’t necessarily trigger GERD (gastroesophageal reflux disease), where the acid in your stomach constantly rises to your mouth via the esophagus.

 However, what you eat can aggravate these uncomfortable symptoms.